-The audit work of the Group for the year ended 31 December 2022 was performed by the Company's external auditor, Confucius International CPA Limited ("Confucius").
+The audit work of the Group for the year ended 31 December 2023 was performed by the Company's external auditor, McMillan Woods (Hong Kong) CPA Limited ("McMillan Woods").

 The amount of fees charged by the auditor generally depends on the scope and volume of the auditor's work.
-The total fee paid/payable in respect of the statutory audit and non-audit services provided by Confucius is set out in the following table:
+The total fee paid/ payable in respect of the statutory audit and non-audit services provided by McMillan Woods (2022: Confucius International CPA Limited) is set out in the following table:

+Fee paid/payable

+2023 2022

+HK\$'000 HK\$'000

-2022 HK\$'000 2021 HK\$'000 Audit services for both continuing and discontinued operations 500 530
+Audit services for both continuing and discontinued operations 1,300 500

+Non-audit services 70 -

+1,370 500